apache/spark/TESTING.rst

      ./breeze prepare-provider-packages [PACKAGE ...]

-If you run this command without packages, you will prepare all packages, you can however specify providers that you would like to build if you just want to build few provider packages.
+If you run this command without packages, you will prepare all packages.
+However, You can specify providers that you would like to build if you just want to build few provider packages.
 The packages are prepared in ``dist`` folder.
-Note, that this command cleans up the ``dist`` folder before running so you should run it before generating airflow package.
+Note that this command cleans up the ``dist`` folder before running, so you should run it before generating ``apache-airflow`` package.

 2. Prepare airflow packages